 - 1/2 cup unsweetened almond milk

-- OPTIONAL: 1 Tbsp agave, maple syrup or stevia for added sweetness (or honey for non-vegan)
+- 1 Tbsp agave, maple syrup, or a pinch of stevia (optional // for added sweetness // or honey for non-vegan)

-- To thicken, add another quarter-half a frozen banana.
+To thicken, add another quarter-half a frozen banana (amount as original recipe is written // adjust if altering batch size).
 To thin, add more almond milk or OJ.

 *Substitute nectarines for peaches for a very similar taste.

 - Calories: 142